Everything You Should Know About Sole’s LCB Upright Bike [A Review]

 The Sole LCB Upright Bike comes with the following included features:

-10 workout programs- Sole doesn’t include a ton of workouts on their machines, but there’s still enough to get the job done for folks who like following along with pre-programmed workouts.
-These include 6 standard profiles, as well as 2 heart rate guided ones and 2 custom user workouts.
+Workout programs- Sole doesn’t include a ton of workouts on their machines, but there’s still enough to get the job done for folks who like following along with pre-programmed workouts.
+These include 10 standard profiles, as well as 12 or so custom workouts you can create yourself.

-STUDIO compatible- the LCB is also compatible with the STUDIO streaming app, which gives you access to thousands of streaming workouts and additional metric tracking (tablet or smart phone necessary to connect with app).
+Sole+ compatible- the LCB is also compatible with Sole’s streaming app, which gives you access to toons of streaming workouts and additional metric tracking (tablet or smart phone necessary to connect with app).

 Bluetooth speakers- you can listen to your workout jams wirelessly through the console with the built-in bluetooth speakers.

-USB charging- you can also charge your phone or tablet while you workout with the built-in USB charging port (comes in handy if you like to watch Netflix while you bike).
+Wirelss charging- you can also charge your phone or tablet while you workout with the built-in wireless pad (comes in handy if you like to watch Netflix while you bike).

-Heart rate monitoring- the LCD comes with built-in grip heart rate monitors in the handles and is also compatible with telemetry strap monitors as well (although I don’t think one is included).
+Heart rate monitoring- the LCD comes with built-in grip heart rate monitors in the handles and is also compatible with telemetry strap monitors as well (although one isn’t included).

 Cooling fan- there’s a built-in fan to help keep you more comfortable during those more strenuous sessions.